-409. As a result of the attack, he has suffered from depression, is scared by loud noises, gets angry easily, has had flashbacks of the attack, and panic attacks.
+401. As a result of the attack, he has suffered from depression, is scared by loud noises, gets angry easily, has had flashbacks of the attack, and panic attacks.

-410. For over three years Shmuel underwent therapy sessions with a psychologist.
+402. For over three years Shmuel underwent therapy sessions with a psychologist.

-411. As a result of the traumatic experience of the attack, Shmuel felt he could no longer reside in Israel and relocated to New Jersey.
+403. As a result of the traumatic experience of the attack, Shmuel felt he could no longer reside in Israel and relocated to New Jersey.

-412. As a result of the attack, Plaintiff Shmuel Waldman has sustained severe physical injuries and experienced severe mental anguish and extreme emotional distress.
+404. As a result of the attack, plaintiff Shmuel Waldman has sustained severe physical injuries and experienced severe mental anguish and extreme emotional distress.

-413. Plaintiff Henna Novack is a citizen of the United States and a resident of the State of New Jersey.
-She is the wife of Plaintiff Shmuel Waldman.
+405. Plaintiff Henna Novack is a citizen of the United States and a resident of the State of New Jersey.
+She is the wife of plaintiff Shmuel Waldman.

-414. After the attack, Henna met Shmuel at the hospital and found him in extreme pain.
+406. After the attack, Henna met Shmuel at the hospital and found him in extreme pain.

-415. As a result of the attack, Plaintiff Henna Waldman has experienced severe mental anguish and extreme emotional distress.
+407. As a result of the attack, plaintiff Henna Waldman has experienced severe mental anguish and extreme emotional distress.

-416. Plaintiff Morris Waldman is a citizen of the United States and a resident of the State of New York.
-He is the father of Plaintiff Shmuel Waldman.
+408. Plaintiff Morris Waldman is a citizen of the United States and a resident of the State of New York.
+He is the father of plaintiff Shmuel Waldman.

-417. Plaintiff Eva Waldman is a citizen of the United States and a resident of the State of New York.
-She is the mother of Plaintiff Shmuel Waldman.
+409. Plaintiff Eva Waldman is a citizen of the United States and a resident of the State of New York.
+She is the mother of plaintiff Shmuel Waldman.

-418. While en route to the hospital to visit his father, Morris received a telephone call from his daughter informing him that Shmuel had been shot.
+410. While on route to the hospital to visit his father, Morris received a telephone call from his daughter informing him that Shmuel had been shot.
 Morris then telephoned Eva, to inform her of the news.

-419. By 6:00pm that evening, Morris was on a plane to visit Shmuel in Israel.
+411. By 6:00pm that evening, Morris was on a plane to visit Shmuel in Israel.
 When he arrived, he found his son's leg very swollen and saw him experiencing great pain.
 Morris closed his business for two weeks to stay in Israel with his son.

-420. Morris continues to experience heightened fear whenever he hears of any type of terrorist attack in Israel.
+412. Morris continues to experience heightened fear whenever he hears of any type of terrorist attack in Israel.

-421. As a result of the attack, Plaintiffs Morris Waldman and Eva Waldman have experienced severe mental anguish and extreme emotional distress.
+413. As a result of the attack, plaintiffs Morris Waldman and Eva Waldman have experienced severe mental anguish and extreme emotional distress.